 LABELS: an historic, COPY EDITING, GRAMMAR, grammar peeves, pronunciation of often, split infinitive

-I try to avoid forming opinions on matters that aren't subject to opinion, like whether you can use “an” before “historic” and whether you can use “there’s” before “a lot of people here.”
-But the key word is "try."
+I try to avoid forming opinions on matters that aren't subject to opinion.
+The key word is "try."
 Just because I know a usage is acceptable doesn't mean I like it.
 I have my own unfounded, not-backed-up-by-reality peeves and prejudices.
 I usually keep mum about them.
 No point raving about the wrongness of something that's right.
-Still, some correct usages irk my inner pedant.
-I wrote about them in my most recent column.
+Still, some usages irk my inner pedant even though they're correct.

 You probably already know that affect is a verb and effect is a noun.
 But did you know that sometimes the opposite is true?
 And did you know that "to effect positive change" uses the E spelling?
 If not, here's the scoop.

 Last year, a group of linguists, editors and other language buffs started handing out awards for the best obscenity of the year over at the blog Strong Language.
 As a longtime fan of the C-word, especially when used by a man from the UK to describe another man, I find the whole thing pretty damn amusing.

 If you don't, steer clear.
 If you do, here it is and enjoy.